ngrogg/clever_title/README.md

 # Clever Title

-A simple game written in HaxeFlixel for the Hawaii Mountain View Public/School Libraries 2019 Summer Reading Program.
+A simple game written in HaxeFlixel for the Hawaii Mountain View Public/School Library's 2019 Summer Reading Program.
 The art in the game was created by children as part of a presentation on the art and science of video games, and included a presentation covering the general process of creating a video game.